16 Oct Essential Nature Quality of Life

-- Who am I?

-- What is my Purpose?

-- How do I live it?

-Vision = being.
 Who am I?

+What is my Purpose?

+How do I live it?

+Vision = Being Who am I?
 Vision is defined as an inner vision, not the typical vision of an ideal future, but rather an inward recognizing the essence of who I am – the nature of my essential “being.”

-Purpose = doing.
-What is my Life Purpose?
+Purpose = Doing What is my Life Purpose?
 I assert that our grand purpose is to “be” true to who we are.
 So, my life purpose is what I do that empowers me to “be” my essential self.

-Values = how.
-How do I live my vision and purpose?
+Values = How How do I live my vision and purpose?
 By living true to certain guiding principles that honor our true self.
 For example, my top values include: Integrity, Partnership, Excellence, Gratitude, and Freedom.
 The quality of our lives is directly related to the extent that we honor our values.

 When we stand in the center of ourselves, and we look at life’s circumstances through the lens of our vision, purpose, and values, we can make more empowering choices (inside-out) versus letting the circumstances chose for us (outside-in.)
 The results are more joyful and harmonious.
 We experience more freedom from fear, more well-being, ease, prosperity, etc.

+Our thoughts drive our behavior, which results in our experience and outcomes.
 Acting from my “false self,” my behavior tends to be more reactive, critical, competitive, blaming, and controlling.
 My experience feels more diminished, at the effect of the circumstances, energy draining, victimized, and powerLESS.

 Acting from my “true self” my behavior tends to be more responsible, accepting, allowing, responding, collaborative, and trusting.
 My experience and outcomes are more energizing, expansive, and powerFULL.